Arya0104/SoapApplication/README.txt

 successfully able to search the specific item by its name.

 1138
-new day working on the project, it was the time for adding another search by a attribute , i chose fragrance.
+new day working on the project, it is the time for adding another search by a attribute , i chose fragrance.

 1141
-added the mew class in the Models and updated the index method in the  controller
+added the new class in the Models and updated the index method in the  controller it runs. it shows the selectlist.

+1202
+adding a rating property in the field there is an issue int he rating field. when changing the rating in the web it shows an message that it has to be between 1 and 5, i tried adding 3 in still shows the message. tried to resolve this issue but because of the lack of time i am continueing the project to the next steps and at the end i can solve the issue with it

+1414
+starting with the About us page which is added on the  application with a introduction of the company and trying to add an image which i can not figure out but the CSS has been implemented.

+1327
+on here, I created a image folder in my repository and dragged and dropped it in the folder so now it shows the images thankfully.

+1652
+Going to upload and submit now.
+Thank you